As an Amazon Associate I earn from qualifying purchases.

-Having a book scanning app is where the rubber really meets the road for Amazon sellers.
+Having a book-scanning app is where the rubber really meets the road for Amazon sellers.

 In fact, there are three main reasons that book scanning apps will radically upgrade your book-selling business:

-Scanning apps like Scoutly store all the of the information you need right on your phone and can access it with almost no delay.
+Scanning apps like Scoutly store all the information you need right on your phone and can access it with almost no delay.
 Not only does this mean that you can scan books much faster, but you can continue scanning even if you don’t have data or your phone won’t connect (as seems to happen in many thrift stores).